tnahs/readstor/book/src/01-templates/02-03-structure-modes.md

 When selected, the template is rendered to the
-[output directory][output-directory] and placed inside a directory named after the `name-templates.directory` key.
+[output directory][output-directory] and placed inside a directory named after the `names.directory` key.
 This is useful if a template group contains multiple templates.

 ```plaintext
 [output-directory]